-We used the dominant vegetation type, as mapped before these wildfires, to create species mixes (Table 2).
-Together, we used the dominant vegetation and landscape unit to create the planting prescription for each planting unit (Table 3).
-We will use planting unit maps and a field fit approach to plant appropriate species and densities within a planting unit, as there is variation within a planting unit (e.g., transition zones, increasing or decreasing slope, different vegetation types or suitable habitat).
-For planting units called shrub dominant on the map, we will plant at a lower density of 100 tree seedlings per acre (tpa)).
+We used the dominant vegetation type, as mapped before these wildfires, to create species mixes (Tables 2 and 3).
+Together, we used the dominant vegetation and landscape unit to create the planting prescription for each planting unit (Table 4).
+We will use the attached planting unit map and a field fit approach to plant appropriate species and densities within a planting unit, as there is variation within a planting unit (e.g., transition zones, increasing or decreasing slope, different vegetation types or suitable habitat).
+For planting units called shrub dominant on the map, we will generally plant at a lower density (100 tree per acre (tpa)).
 If no snags are present within the shrub patch, we will not plant in the shrubs but rather in areas around the shrub patch, but if snags are present, then we will plant within the shrub patch.
-We will generally not plant further than 50m (distance of most seed distribution) from dead or dying giant sequoia trees (e.g., those trees that are not anticipated to continue to contribute seed rain into the future).
+Some planting units span both the sequoia grove and fisher corridor planting areas, and we will refer to the sequoia grove boundary on the map as well as make assessments in the field to decide if and where to plant sequoias in these units.
+We will not plant further than 50m (distance of most seed distribution) from dead giant sequoia trees.

 For giant sequoia of nonlocal genotypes, we will only plant within designated locations and mark where they are in the field.
 We will not mix the nonlocal genotypes throughout the entire landscape but rather have them contained to discrete identifiable locations.
-We will not mix seedlings of local and nonlocal genotypes at any given location (i.e., they will be planted separately from each other).
+We will not mix seedlings of local and nonlocal genotypes at any given location (i.e. they will be planted separately from each other).